martinjurado/Giftastic-Week-6/README.md

 # Giftastic
 A Tribute to the Golden Ages of Nickelodeon!
 ## Overview
 The Giftastic application shows user multiple tabs of Nick shows prompting different GIFs that makes a call to the GIPHY API.
 User can create a tab for a show of their choice.
-When user hits a GIF, GIF shifts from stop motion to an actual moving GIF.
+When user hits a GIF, GIF shifts from frozen to an actual moving GIF.

 ## Technologies:
 - HTML/CSS